MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/adding-openapi-plugins.md

     });
 ```

-When the 'payload' parameter is enabled, Semantic Kernel provides the LLM with metadata for the operation that includes schemas for the 'payload' and
+When the payload parameter is enabled, Semantic Kernel provides the LLM with metadata for the operation that includes schemas for the payload and
-'content_type' parameters, allowing the LLM to understand the payload structure and provide the correct arguments for both:
+content_type parameters, allowing the LLM to understand the payload structure and construct it accordingly:
 ```json
 {
     "name": "payload",